-What if I told you that just under a two hour drive from London you could be gallivanting on five miles of sandy beach?
+What if I told you that just under a two-hour drive in a southeasterly direction from London, you could be gallivanting on five miles of sandy beach?
 And flanking this beach are champagne coloured dunes so photogenic, it'll knock your breath out of you.

-The West Indian in me came to life; reminiscing on the good ole days spent 'galavanting' off to the beach when really I had no permission to.
-So when I came across the A4 size spread in the travel bible of rustic photos, golden sand dunes and this chic hotel - Well I had to!
+The West Indian in me came to life, reminiscing on the good ole days as a teen spent 'galavanting' off to the beach when really I had no permission to.
+So when I came across an A4 size spread of a pretty little village called Rye, dunes whipped with wild rushes and The Gallivant Hotel, well, I had to!

-For that beach hut feel - the rooms are all on a single level and split across six categories with variable characteristics.
-Their décor not without regard for it's coastal surrounds.
-The smaller rooms are flooded with natural daylight and have direct access to the hotel's private coastal garden decked with chairs.
+The décor is not without regard for its coastal surroundings.
+Smaller rooms flood with natural daylight and have direct access to the hotel's communal private coastal garden decked with chairs.

 With no two rooms the same, someone took a moment to delve into their artistic flair.
 Though never straying from the Scandi allure witnessed almost throughout the hotel.
 Wood floorings, Egyptian cotton linen covered beds, power showered private bathrooms, downy bathrobes and wifi, the idyllic recipe to retreat, relax and reconnect.
 You'll soon want to reconnect with social media too once your eyes have danced around the room but try not to get too carried away.